jon-chun/ai-for-digital-humanities/docs/index.md

 # Welcome to AI for the Digital Humanities and the Computational DH Colab

+## **DH Colab**

+DH Colab is the virtual Digital Humanities Colab at Kenyon College.
+Students and faculty work side by side to explore new computational approaches and create innovative research projects.

 ## **Our Vision**

 “Why isn’t AI a branch of mathematics?”
 Norvig and Russell ask in their seminal textbook Artificial Intelligence: A Modern Approach.
 “The first answer,” they explain, “is that AI from the start embraced the idea of duplicating human faculties such as creativity, self-improvement, and language use”(18).